-- 1. Clean the seat cushion (cover and base) with a damp cloth and allow to dry. - 2.
-Clean the ATV thoroughly by washing dirt, oil, grass, and other foreign matter from the entire ATV.
+- Clean the ATV thoroughly by washing dirt, oil, grass, and other foreign matter from the entire ATV.
 Allow the ATV to dry thoroughly.
-DO NOT get water into any part of the engine or air intake. - 3.
-Either drain the gas tank or add a fuel stabilizer to the gas in the gas tank. - 4.
-Clean the interior of the air filter housing. - 5.
-Plug the hole in the exhaust system with a clean cloth.
+DO NOT get water into any part of the engine or air intake. - 2.
+Either drain the gas tank or add a fuel stabilizer to the gas in the gas tank. - 3.
+Clean the interior of the air filter housing. - 4.
+Plug the hole in the exhaust system with steel wool.

-- 6. Apply light oil to the upper steering post bushing and plungers of the shock absorbers. - 7.
-Tighten all nuts, bolts, cap screws, and screws.
+- Tighten all nuts, bolts, cap screws, and screws.
 Make sure rivets holding components together are tight.
 Replace all loose rivets.
-Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications. - 8.
-Fill the cooling system to the bottom of the stand pipe in the radiator neck with properly mixed coolant.

-■ NOTE: For storage, use a battery maintainer or make sure the battery is fully charged (see Battery section in this manual).

-- Disconnect the battery cables (negative cable first); then remove the battery, clean the battery posts and cables, and store in a clean, dry area. - 10.
+Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications. - Fill the cooling system to the bottom of the stand pipe in the radiator neck with properly mixed coolant. - NOTE: For storage, use a battery maintainer or make sure the battery is fully charged (see Battery section in this manual). - Disconnect the battery cables (negative cable first); then remove the battery, clean the battery posts and cables, and store in a clean, dry area. - 8.
 Store the ATV indoors in a level position.